Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.

 Make Righteousness Your Passion and Be Satisfied

-So to children this morning I would say: Don't just make believe that you are that prince who leads his army out against the forces of evil and risks his life to do what is right and to save the kingdom.
-Don't just pretend that you are that captive princess who escapes from the villain's dungeon and crosses swollen rivers and snake-infested deserts to warn the king of danger.
-Don't settle for the desires of make believe!
-BE that prince someday!
-BE that princess someday!
-The great tales of the future will be written of real men and women who were passionately committed to one thing—the righteousness of God.
+So to children this morning I would say: Don’t just make believe that you are that prince who leads his army out against the forces of evil and risks his life to do what is right and to save the kingdom.
+Don’t just pretend that you are that captive princess who escapes from the villain’s dungeon and crosses swollen rivers and snake-infested deserts to warn the king of danger.
+Don’t settle for the desires of make-believe!
+Be that prince someday!
+Be that princess someday!
+The great tales of the future will be written about real men and women who were passionately committed to one thing — the righteousness of God.